caarlos0/gophercon-2025/slides.md

 ```

 ^ now, we probably want public key auth
-in this example I have my pub key hard coded, but in the so called real world you can get it from a db, or some other type of storage
+in this example I have my pub key hard coded, but in the so called real world
+you can get it from a db, or some other type of storage
+we add the WithPublicKeyAuth functional option to our server and that's about it

 ---

+![autoplay mute loop](bg.mp4)

 ## Wish: auth methods

-![autoplay mute loop](bg.mp4)

 [.code-highlight: 3-6]